Tag: presentation psychology

 For the presentation structure that reinforces enrollment, see our guide to executive presentation structure.

-Six months after my failure, I had another major proposal to bring forward.
+Six months after my failure, I had another significant proposal to bring forward.
 Same executive committee.
 Same political dynamics.
 Different approach.

 This time, I started enrollment three weeks before the meeting: